igordall/EPFL_IKEA/README.md

 ### Logistic Regression

 We opted for the Logistic Regression to grasp the first insight into how ML could predict sentence difficulties.
 We split the training data into an 80/20 scale, training our model on 80% and testing on the remaining 20% which gave us the score in the table above.
-We can spot pretty good results suggesting

 ### KNN